top of page

 Placement of the benches draws the eyes away from the office windows to garden features beyond.
 If a visitor turns to the building, they will see a water feature as opposed to an office window while those inside can see movement and birds rather than bare ground or the back of bushes.

-A strip of herbaceous perennials along the East edge of the garden gives some latitude during snow removal i.e., snow can be pushed onto the garden edges without harming the plants.
+A strip of herbaceous perennials along the East edge of the garden gives some latitude for snow removal i.e., snow can be pushed onto the garden edges without harming the plants.
 The big blocks of color will attract pollinators, especially bees the rest of the year.

 South Garden Section